-Elena Moruzzi, VP D&E Automation & Digital
+Elena Moruzzi, VP of Automation and Digital, D&E

-I joined Tetra Pak in 2010 as a Project Manager following a role of Project and then Program Manager at Ericsson for over nine years.
+I joined Tetra Pak in 2013 as a Project Management Director following a role at Ericsson for over nine years.
 Since then, I have progressed through the business and took my current position as Vice President Automation & Digital, Development and Engineering (D&E) in 2018.
 Today, I'm working in the heart of development, focused on securing and mastering the latest technologies to provide customers with the best possible solutions.